Rydklvr/homepage/content/posts/0004-static-ssl-website-aws/static-ssl-website-aws.md

 In the CloudFront console you should see both your distributions, along with a **domain name**.
-Just keep a note of which distribution belongs to which of your buckets because now it's back to Route 53 to change the A records we added earlier.
+Just keep a note of which distribution belongs to which of your buckets because now it's back to Route 53 to change the `A records` we added earlier.

-Go to the [Hosted zones](https://console.aws.amazon.com/route53/v2/hostedzones#) page and select the one that you created earlier, (for me it's **mathieuhendey.com**).
+Go to the [Hosted zones](https://console.aws.amazon.com/route53/v2/hostedzones#) page and select the one you created earlier, (for me it's **mathieuhendey.com**).

 You may see a few new records that were automatically created when Certificate